 - To ensure loan funds are available to you in order to pay your semester bill, we strongly recommend applying for all loans after July 10.

-- Caldwell College aid is for full time residents and commuters each semester.
-Students attending part time or distance education are typically not eligible for Caldwell College aid.
+- Caldwell University aid is for full time residents and commuters each semester.
+Students attending part time or distance education are typically not eligible for Caldwell University aid.

 - If selected for verification, applicants must submit all requested documents to the Office of Financial Aid to receive financial aid.

-- Prior to graduating, withdrawing or transferring from Caldwell College students must also complete an exit interview.
+- Prior to graduating, withdrawing or transferring from Caldwell University students must also complete an exit interview.

-Caldwell College does not discriminate against financial aid applicants or in the subsequent awarding of aid on the basis of race, color, creed, age, national or ethnic origin, or handicap.
+Caldwell University does not discriminate against financial aid applicants or in the subsequent awarding of aid on the basis of race, color, creed, age, national or ethnic origin, or handicap.